As you can see, Doctor Venture's "Ooo-Ray" has only peaceful applications.

 Twice in Trauma Center.
 In Under the Knife 2, a medical researcher realizes that while incredibly deadly, GUILT creates some amusing reactions in people before it becomes active.
 Sure, there's that whole problem that barring mutations that exist in a very small portion of the populace, GUILT will eventually brutally murder the host, but all that's needed is a way to manipulate the GUILT so that it won't harm anyone, regardless of whether they're a natural host or not.
 They fail.
 But it's not like anyone couldn't see that one coming, given the whole series is about operating on such super-parasites.

 Avernus' research in Dragon Age: Origins which comes from horrific experiments on his fellow Grey Wardens involving blood magic to discover the true power of the Taint that the Wardens possess.
-The Warden has the option to destroy his research and kill him for his crimes; drink the concocution he created, unlocking new abilities; or save the research and allow him to continue his experiments ethically.
+The Warden has the option to kill him for his crimes, let him live but force him to constrain himself to ethical research in future, or let him continue experimenting as he wishes.
+Additionally, you can chose to make use of the results of his previous research yourself unlocking several new abilities for your character powered by the taint, or you can destroy the results of said research.

 This itself is a morally grey decision, as Avernus' research could potentially allow the Wardens to no longer die from the Taint in 30 years, allowing them long and productive lives, as well as becoming even more effective warriors against the Darkspawn.
 It's a matter of deciding whether the potential benefits are worth letting a man who butchered and electrocuted his fellow Wardens to death during his experiments go unpunished.